 How to Make Bright Red Frosting

 I make the frosting as directed and add the food color when I add the vanilla.
 Make sure it is fully incorporated, scraping the sides of the bowl as needed.
-I will then dampen a towel and set it over the bowl for a few hours.
-If the red looks perfect after a few hours I will place it in an airtight container and store it until needed.
-If the color doesn’t seem red enough I will add more food color 1/2 teaspoon at a time allowing it to set for a few hours between each addition.
-If you have the time to let the frosting rest overnight you will see that it darkens considerably and you often do not need any more food color!
+Then, dampen a towel and set it over the bowl for a few hours.
+If the red looks perfect after a few hours, place it in an airtight container and store it until needed.
+If the color doesnโ€™t seem red enough, add more food color 1/2 teaspoon at a time allowing it to set for a few hours between each addition.
+Letting the frosting rest overnight will darken it considerably and you often do not need any more food color!

 Overhead of Cut Sugar Cookie Bars for Christmas